-So members of the Church of Christ don't have a corner on sincerity or zeal when it comes to religion or faith.
-Even the pagans who lived in the land of Canaan before the Jews, sacrificed their own children to their gods as a sign of their faith.
+So, members of the Church of Christ don't have a corner on sincerity or zeal when it comes to religion or faith.
+Even the pagans who lived in the land of Canaan before the Jews sacrificed their own children to their gods as a sign of their faith.

 Rule #2 – Stick to the Bible

 In commenting on the Roman Catholic practice of having a religious service at midnight on Christmas morning someone will call it "crazy," "useless," or "dumb."
-For those who grew with this tradition and practice, such a comment would be extremely insulting, hurtful and unproductive.
+For those who grew up with this tradition and practice, such a comment would be extremely insulting, hurtful and unproductive.

 As Christians, our task in regards to other people, whether they be fellow Christians or people who follow other religions or complete atheists, our task is always the same.
 It's very clear, it's easy to understand, but because of our sinful natures and ignorance, not always easy to do.

-Our task is given to us in Matthew 28:20 by Jesus, He says that we must "teach them to observe all that I commanded you," This task does not involve our feelings or our opinions, only the Word of the Lord – Bible.
+Our task is given to us in Matthew 28:20 by Jesus, He says that we must "teach them to observe all that I commanded you."
+This task does not involve our feelings or our opinions, only the Word of the Lord – the Bible.
 There are some very important reasons for rule number two.